 Our commercial success will depend in part on obtaining patent protection for any products and other technologies we might develop, and successfully defending any patents we obtain against third-party challenges.
 We have licensed all intellectual property related to Validive from Onxeo S.A., a French public company.
 See "Business - License, Development and Collaboration Agreements".
 The assignment and transfer of the camsirubicin (formerly GPX-150) patent portfolio from TacticGem, LLC ("TacticGem") to us has been completed.
 We filed and have been granted in the U.S. and various countries around the world patents for antibodies that target uPAR for our MNPR-101 program.
 We have also been granted in the U.S. and various countries around the world patents to a specific sequence of amino acids on uPAR, to which our MNPR-101 antibody binds.
 We are currently prosecuting this patent in other countries around the world to further protect MNPR-101.
+We also have jointly applied for patents with our collaborator, NorthStar, for MNPR-101-Zr and MNPR-101 RIT conjugates.
 The patent process is subject to numerous risks and uncertainties, and there can be no assurance that we will be successful in obtaining and defending patents.
 See "Business - Intellectual Property Portfolio and Exclusivity".
 These risks and uncertainties include without limitation the following: